Jojooo11/WGU-D276/README.md

 ---ALSO I AM NOT A PROFESSIONAL DEVELOPER.
 THIS IS A COMMUNITY CONTRIBUTION.

-Please read the comments within the code as they server as helpers for understanding or knowing where to add certain things or why my code is the way it is.
+Please read the comments within the code as they serve as helpers for understanding or knowing where to add certain things or why my code is the way it is.

 I would love for independent contributors to help refine this as well.
 Please let me know if you are interested.